Death toll from China virus rises to 259, border curbs disrupt more flights

 Amid growing international concern, Singapore and the United States announced measures on Friday to restrict entry to foreign nationals who have recently been in China.

-Australia followed suit, with Prime Minister Scott Morrison saying the country will deny entry to all foreign nationals travelling from mainland China from Saturday.
+Australia followed suit, with Prime Minister Scott Morrison saying the country will deny entry to all foreign nationals traveling from mainland China from Saturday.

 “We’re in fact operating with an abundance of caution in these circumstances,” Morrison told reporters in Sydney.
 “So Australians can go about their daily lives with confidence.”